केकीकण्ठाभनीलं सुरवरविलसद्विप्रपादाब्जचिह्नं

 His complexion shines blue-green like a peacock's throat.
 His feet bear the auspicious marks that grace the lotus-feet of brahmins.

-Radiant in yellow silk, with lotus eyes ever serene, he holds bow and arrow in hand.
-The monkey host surrounds him, and his brother Lakshmana serves him.
+Radiant in yellow silk, with lotus eyes ever serene, He holds bow and arrow in hand.
+The monkey host surrounds Him, and His brother Lakshmana serves Him.

 To this praiseworthy Lord I bow without end.